 When your engine is running lean, it can misfire and run poorly.
 You’ll experience a lack of power and stumbling.
 You’ll have engine noise known as pinging as a result, but more important is the damage happening inside the engine.

-Although some engine problems are bigger than others; the vast majority can be avoided by regularly taking care of maintenance issues.
-So, With proper maintenance, you reduce the chances of a breaking down and minimize the risk of needing expensive repairs.
-Finally, you can save yourself time and money by quickly diagnosing engine problems; before they cause more harm to your vehicle.
+Although some common engine problems are bigger than others, the vast majority can be avoided.
+Most often, by regularly taking care of maintenance issues.
+So, with proper maintenance, you reduce the chances of breaking down and minimize the risk of needing expensive repairs.

 Thank You !